Sironko: Overview

 Sironko is the location of the headquarters of Sironko District, one of the six Ugandan districts in the Bugisu sub-region.
 The town is administered by Sironko Town Council, headed by a mayor.
 It is one of the only two town councils in the district, as of June 2020.
 The other town in the district is Budadiri Town.

 Sironko town lies at the foothills of Mount Elgon.
 The area is prone to landslides and flooding.
-On more than one occasion, landslides have killed people and caused damage and loss of property in the area of Sironko town and in other parts of Sironko District.
+On more than one occasion, landslides have killed people and caused damage and loss of property in Sironko town and elsewhere in Sironko District.

 Population

 The 1991 national census put the population of the town at 3,180 people.
-The national census of 2002 enumerated the population of Sironko town at 11,193 people.
-In 2014, the national census and household population survey enumerated the town's population at 17,103 people.
+The 2002 census recorded the town population at 11,193.
+At the 2014 census, the town's population was 17,103.
 In 2019, the Uganda Bureau of Statistics (UBOS), estimated the mid-year population of the town at approximately 18,900 inhabitants.
 The table below gives the same data in tabular form.